haskellcamargo/pragmatic-functional-javascript/roots-of-the-evil/mutability-can-kill-your-hamster.md

 ### Multithreading is hard

 If you believe that imperative languagens and things which are closer to Assembly are better for distributed systems, you are wrong, and increasingly wrong.
 Immutable and predictable code is inherently easier to optimize to run in multiple cores and threads because the compiler knows that it can safely run different parts of the program independently knowning that there is no interdependence among them.
+A function that has some input and aways the same output and that doesn't touches parts of the program it shouldn't or emit side-effects is always thread-safe and optimizable.

 ### Loss of reversibility

 Reversibility matters a lot.
 Since 2015, new tools for front-end development have emerged and a large part of them is about state control and reversibility, such as React and Vue.
 Reversibility is about having the control of your program and being able to replicate the point of a program based purely on it's current state.
 This also makes debugging and finding errors a lot easier because not reproducing errors can no longer be an excuse.
+When you have reversibility and state control, complexes things become trivial, such as restoring the program state on restarting it or implementing "undo" and "redo" operations.

 ### Debugging can be tiresome

 And I'm not joking.
 Debugging becomes still harder when you are dealing with multiple processes and asynchronous programming.
 Did you ever wonder how in the world that variable suddenly had its value changed?
 When you combine mutability with nullity, you create a dangerous monster.